Fear0/simulated-annealing/README.md

 ### Windows

-install visual studio and open the solution file ".sln" then run.
+install visual studio, open it, load the solution file "simulated-annealing.sln" then run.